BibhuAsish1925/BibhuAsish1925/README.md

 # 👋 Hi, I’m Bibhu Asish Panda
-**Electronics & Communication Engineering Student | Analog IC Design · VLSI · IoT**
+**Electronics & Communication Engineering Student | Digital VLSI · Analog IC Design · IoT Embedded Systems**

-I build full-stack hardware systems: from transistor-level analog ICs to RTL digital designs and embedded IoT solutions.
+I build full-stack digital and mixed-signal systems, focusing on RTL design, verification, and embedded IoT applications.

 ---

 ## 🔭 What I Do

-- **Analog & Mixed-Signal IC Design**
+- **⚙️ Analog & Mixed-Signal IC Design**
-  • MEMS microphone front-end, low-noise amplifiers, layout & simulation.
+  • Design and simulation of MEMS microphone front-end circuits, amplifiers, and biasing networks.
-  • Tools: Xschem · Ngspice · Magic · Netgen · SkyWater 130 nm PDK
+  • Layout design, DRC/LVS verification, and post-layout simulation using SkyWater 130 nm PDK.
+  • Hands-on experience with **Xschem**, **Ngspice**, **Magic VLSI**, **Netgen**, and **LTspice**.
+  • Focus on **low-noise**, **low-power**, and **area-efficient** analog architectures.
+  • Exposure to analog building blocks like op-amps, comparators, current mirrors, differential pairs, and ADC front-ends.

-- **Digital VLSI / RTL Design**
+- **💡 Digital VLSI / RTL Design**
-  • Verilog modules, FSMs, ASIC flow aware projects (Traffic Light, Vending Machine, Digital Lock)
+  • Development of synthesizable Verilog modules and testbenches for digital systems.
+  • Projects include **Traffic Light Controller**, **Vending Machine**, **Digital Lock**, and **4-bit ALU**.
+  • Understanding of RTL-to-GDSII flow, timing analysis, FSM design, and digital system verification.
+  • Familiar with tools such as **Vivado**, **Icarus Verilog (iVerilog)**, and **Yosys** for simulation and synthesis.
+  • Strong foundation in **Combinational and Sequential Circuits**, **Counters**, **Shift Registers**, and **FSM Design**.

-- **Embedded Systems & IoT**
+- **🤖 Embedded Systems & IoT Development**
-  • ESP32 based sensors/robotics, dual ultrasonic radar robots, Blynk dashboards
+  • Design of **ESP32** and **Arduino-based** smart systems integrating multiple sensors and actuators.
+  • Developed a **Dual Ultrasonic Sensor Obstacle Avoidance Robot** with servo scanning radar.
+  • Implementation of **IoT-based Monitoring Systems** (Baby Monitor, Fire Detection, Environmental Sensing).
+  • Integration with **Blynk Cloud** and **MQTT** for real-time data visualization and control.
+  • Power management and regulation circuits using **IC7805** and Li-ion batteries.

+- **🔬 System Integration & PCB Design**
+  • Circuit schematic design and PCB layout using **KiCad** and **EasyEDA**.
+  • Mixed-domain prototyping combining analog signal processing with digital control logic.
+  • Emphasis on modular design for easy debugging and scalability.

+- **📊 Simulation, Analysis & Verification**
+  • Simulation of analog/digital systems with waveform analysis, frequency response, and transient behavior.
+  • Post-layout verification and performance optimization of ICs and system prototypes.
+  • Familiar with data visualization tools and hardware debugging instruments like DSO, logic analyzer, and multimeter.

+---

 ---